sdsc-ordes/open-pulse-graph-classifier/README.md

 This tool is a graph classifier developped for the EPFL Open Pulse project.
 The graph is composed of nodes representing Github Organizations, Users and Repositories.
 The classifier aims to classify if a Repository nodes belongs to EPFL Github community or not.

+## Important modelling choices

+During graph extraction for creating the Pygeometric HeteroData object, the indices of the nodes start at 1 (not zero).

 ## Installation